SDGforskning/sdg-strings/SDG01_query_action_WoS.md

 This target is interpreted to cover research about improving the resilience and reducing impacts of disasters for the poor and those in vulnerable situations.
 We consider "climate-related extreme events and other economic, social and environmental shocks and disasters" to cover all kinds of disasters.

+The target is limited to "the poor and those in vulnerable situations".
+Disabled people, children, elderly people and pregnant women are included as groups in "vulnerable situations", based on the indicator in 1.3.
+We have also included terms for least-developed countries and small-island developing states, based on the assumption that these may be in a more vulnerable position when it comes to disasters.

 We have used the hazards listed in <a id="disasters">[Murray et al., (2021)](#f4)</a> to make a list of disasters based on their classification of hazards into hydrological/meteorological, geohazards, environmental, chemical, biological, technological, and societal.

-The target is limited to "the poor and those in vulnerable situations".
-Disabled people, children, elderly people and pregnant women are included as groups in "vulnerable situations".
-We have also included least-developed countries, based on the assumption that these may be in a more vulnerable position when it comes to disasters.

 This query consists of 1 phrase.
 The basic structure is *action + disaster + vulnerable groups*.